 Growing up my favorite fluffy toy was a purple bunny, but we only had stray cats as pets.
 Ironically, I was well into adulthood before I realized how much I love animals of all sizes.

 When I began writing books, my love of animals seeped into that aspect of my life as well.
-I can’t imagine my story of Witch in the Wind without Busby—the mysterious, but loyal and loveable canine Familiar.
+I can’t imagine my story of Witch Pursued without Busby—the mysterious, but loyal and loveable canine Familiar.
 For anyone who doesn’t know, an animal Familiar spontaneously appears to a witch who is in need of help or protection and is believed to be sent by a more powerful witch or spirit.
 In this case, Busby is the Familiar for my heroine, Avalon [Avy] Gwynn, a young woman whose parents have been murdered and who doesn’t know she’s an extraordinary hereditary witch.
 Busby is one of the main story characters and shows up even before my hero, a powerful warlock (Marcus Egan).
 I modeled Busby’s behavior on Kipper and Benny, but he developed his own personality.
 He and Marcus have a funny dynamic to their relationship that I had nothing to do with; they just acted that way whenever they were together in a scene.
 I can’t say more without spoiling it for readers, though.
-Keep an eye out for Book 2 in the Otherland trilogy called, Mortal Magic.
+Keep an eye out for the Beyond the Magic series publication beginning in November 2022.

 It shouldn’t have surprised me when Buddy, another stray dog, showed up during a raging blizzard to be rescued by the heroine (Police Officer Joey Frost) in Chapter 1 of The Holly & The Ivy in the Frost Family & Friends series.
 This loveable canine brought moments of tears and joy to the holiday tale that could only come from the relationship between people and their pets.